Cody Simpson: Personal life

-Cody Simpson's first relationship was with Kylie Jenner, whom he dated in 2011.
-He later dated Gigi Hadid from 2013 to May 2015.
-In October 2019, Simpson started dating Miley Cyrus before the pair split in August 2020.
+Simpson dated Kylie Jenner in 2011.
+He dated Gigi Hadid from 2013 to May 2015.
+From October 2019 to August 2020, Simpson was in a relationship with Miley Cyrus.
 He then dated Belgian-American model, Marloes Stevens from December 2020 to January 2022.
-In April 2022, Cody Simpson began dating fellow Australian swimmer, Emma McKeon, although the couple did not confirm their relationship until July of the same year.
+In April 2022, Simpson began dating fellow Australian swimmer, Emma McKeon.
+In early 2026, Simpson confirmed the relationship with McKeon had ended.